 - The individual is free of comorbidities that could interfere with the function of the prosthesis (neuromuscular disease, etc.)

-Upper myoelectric prostheses and myoelectric hand prostheses would be contraindicated and not medically necessary in EITHER of the following circumstances:
+Upper myoelectric prostheses and myoelectric hand prostheses are considered not medically necessary in EITHER of the following circumstances:

 - Individuals that routinely lift heavy items; or

-- Environmental exposure to dirt, dust, grease, water and solvents; Myoelectric upper limb prosthetic components are considered not medically necessary under all other conditions.
+- Environmental exposure to dirt, dust, grease, water and solvents.

 Amputees should be evaluated by an independent qualified professional (physiatrist or orthopedic surgeon with training and experience in providing rehabilitation of upper extremity amputees along with a prosthetist also with training and experience in fitting/fabrication of upper extremity myoelectric prosthetics) to determine the most appropriate prosthetic components and control mechanism.
 Consideration should be given to the amputee’s needs for control, durability (maintenance), function (speed, work capability), and usability.

-High-definition silicone used to make a prosthesis resemble a individual’s skin is considered cosmetic and therefore, non-covered.
+High-definition silicone used to make a prosthesis resemble an individual’s skin is considered cosmetic and therefore, non-covered.